 Even with a 3D scan and 3D treatment planning, it still takes the expertise of the surgeon to place the dental implant accurately by freehand.

-Currently, most advanced surgeons utilise a digital bite-wing X-ray and a drilling guide to test the angle and direction of the placement before inserting the actual dental implant to avoid nerves and adjacent teeth as planned.
+Currently, most surgeons utilise a digital bite-wing X-ray and a drilling guide to test the angle and direction of the placement before inserting the actual dental implant to avoid nerves and adjacent teeth as planned.

 By printing a physical dental implant stent or guide, the T32 surgeon is able to place the dental implant with pin-point accuracy thereby eliminating trial and error.
-This ultimately also makes the surgery even more efficient, safer and reduces its duration.
+This ultimately also makes the surgery efficient, safer and reduces its duration.